sav-che/TL-2/Authors/Cadeval(l) y Diars, Juan {std. Cadevall} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 296](https://www.biodiversitylibrary.org/item/103861#page/306/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 296](https://www.biodiversitylibrary.org/page/33266603) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Cadeval(l) y Diars, Juan {std.
 Cadevall}|first entry]] for this author

 ### Author

 \* Cadeval\[l\] y Diars, Juan (1846-1921), Catalonian botanist, born at Castelligalí, Barcelona, educated at the college San Ignacio de Manresa y Tarrasense and studied at the University of Barcelona, Dr. ci. nat.
-1873, teacher at the college Tarrasense as professor of nat. hist., physics and geometrics 1870, later agronomist in the province of Barcelona, wrote numerous botanical works on the environment of Barcelona. (*Cadevall*).
+1873, teacher at the college Tarrasense as professor of nat. hist., physics and geometrics 1870, later agronomist in the province of Barcelona, wrote numerous botanical works on the environment of Barcelona.
+**Abbreviated name**: *Cadevall*

 #### Herbarium and types